myleshenderson/onboarding/README.md

 - Do we have clear policies around data security, security classification, and how we need to treat each classification while in motion and at rest?
 - Do we do automated vulnerability testing during CI?
 Static analysis?
 Dynamic analysis?
 Open source vulnerabilities?
 Sonarqube?
 - Do we do external penetration testing?
 When was the last test?
 What were the findings?
 Is the next test scheduled?
-- How prepared are we to prevent a data breach that compromises trust in the system?
+- How prepared are we to prevent, detect, respond to, mitigate, and recover from, a data breach that compromises trust in the system?
 - What is the current API security model?
 How do we handle client auth?
 How do we handle user auth?
 How do we handle inter-service call auth and transitive auth chains reliably and securely?
 What kind of auth do we do internally between services?
 - Do we have clear data classification guidelines in terms of risk exposure for personally identified information (PII) and/or regulated data that are clearly and consistently implemented in our services?
 How do we know we’re compliant?
 - Do we have an understanding of what data may be emitted (intentionally or unintentionally) by APIs that could pose a PII or security risk?